magnadyne/Castlevania-ReVamped-Performance-Edition/README.md

-# Castlevania-ReVamped-Open-Source-Edition
+# Castlevania-ReVamped-Performance-Edition
- The Open-Source version of Castlevania ReVamped!
+ The Performance version of Castlevania ReVamped!

+ Originally created by **William ''Lv.4 WALL'' Perez** Enchanced by **MagnaDev**

 ----------------------------------------------------------------
 WHAT IS THIS?

-This is the open-source edition of Castlevania ReVamped; free for use in any mods of the game, or for use as a base for other projects.
+This is a fork of the open-source edition of Castlevania ReVamped; free for use in any mods of the game, or for use as a base for other projects.
 This project should be modified or compiled with the most up-to-date version of Game Maker.

+Various performance enchanments have been applied to reduce the CPU and GPU workload.

+Here are the current stats when testing in the first room of the game:

+BEFORE: 1400~ FPS real
+AFTER:  2400~ FPS real

 ----------------------------------------------------------------
 RULES FOR USE: